puppetlabs/puppetlabs-scheduled_task/REFERENCE.md

       minutes_interval.
     * `disable_time_zone_synchronization` --- Whether or not to disable the
       `synchronise across time zones` function.
-Due to difficulties with the api this is non idempotent.
-Defaults to false
+Due to difficulties with the API this is non idempotent.
+Defaults to false.
 * For `daily` triggers:
     * `every` --- How often the task should run, as a number of days.
 Defaults to 1. ("2" means every other day, "3" means every three days, etc.)